yznerf/yznerf.github.io/_portfolio/cli.md

 When I started learning Powershell, it was in an MS/Windows enterprise environment (actually an university, my first IT job in 1st level support...), and I was a little disappointed, that it wasn't widely used by the admins.
 MS brings so many GUI tools to admintrate their products.
 I guess that is why the Windows ecosystem became so successful in the enterprise world: Everyone can learn to click some buttons. <br>
-The interessting stuff was going on in the background.
+The interesting stuff was going on in the background.
 User generation, login scripts, backup jobs, system hardening, group policy design...
 Carfully crafted by 3rd level admins with heaps of knowledge and experience. <br>
 I wanted to do that!
 But you can't start at the finish line and I had very much going on in my private life.
 So it wasn't until I got a job placing me in 1st and 2nd level support at a big german public news outlet, that I got the time and opportunity to develop and hone my scripting skills.